 reason: Three Valle sisters married three Rozier brothers in the French custom and the Valle Mining Company

 Mines dies only to be reborn every 50 years".

-So the Museum grew and had to move next door into the old rental cabin next door at 14115 Valles
+So the Museum grew and had to move next door into the old rental house next door at 14115 Valles

 Mines School Road to house all the photos and memorabilia people had been so kind as to give us.
-Then one day, we found
+But as luck would have it, one

-2-story log cabin, the original settlement house built for Francois Valle and
+the original house built for Francois Valle and

 his new bride, Marianne Billeron, a wedding gift from her father, the Mayor of Kaskaskia.